 Hobart City Deal

-The Australian Government is providing $30 million to four local community housing providers in Tasmania, under the social housing component of the Hobart City Deal.
+The Australian Government is providing $30 million to three local community housing providers in Tasmania, under the social housing component of the Hobart City Deal.

 The funding will deliver more than 100 new social and affordable dwellings in Greater Hobart, to address housing affordability issues in the region.